-Rule 46 - Inspection of Letters and Packages and Monitoring of Telephone Calls
+Rule 47 - Inspection of Letters and Packages and Monitoring of Telephone Calls

-- (A) All letters and packages shall be inspected in accordance with Rule 55 of the Rules. - (B) Telephone calls may be monitored only in the circumstances set out under Rule 47 of the Rules.
+- (A) All letters, documents and packages shall be inspected in accordance with rule 56 of the Rules.
+The inspection of privileged documents may be conducted in a way that respects their privileged nature. - (B) Telephone calls may be monitored only in the circumstances set out under rule 48 of the Rules.

-Rule 47 - Prohibition or Conditions on Communications and Visits
+Rule 48 - Prohibition or Conditions on Communications and Visits

-- (A) The Registrar, acting on his own initiative or at the request of a Judge, a Chamber or the Prosecutor, may prohibit, regulate or set conditions for communications, including the monitoring of telephone calls, and may prohibit, regulate or set conditions on visits between a Detainee and any other person if there are reasonable grounds for believing that such communications and visits: - (i) are for the purposes of attempting to arrange the escape of any Detainee from the Detention Facility; - (ii) could prejudice or otherwise undermine the outcome of the proceedings against any Detainee or any other proceedings; - (iii) could constitute a danger to the health and safety of any person; - (iv) could be used by any Detainee to breach an order made by a Judge or a Chamber, or otherwise interfere with the administration of justice or frustrate the mandate of the Special Court; or - (v) could disturb the maintenance of the security and good order in the Detention Facility.
+- (A) The Registrar, acting on her own initiative or at the request of a Judge, a Chamber or the Prosecutor, may prohibit, regulate or set conditions for communications, including the monitoring of telephone calls, and may prohibit, regulate or set conditions on visits between a Detainee and any other person, except under Rules 44 and 45 above, if there are reasonable grounds for believing that such communications and visits: - (i) are for the purposes of attempting to arrange the escape of any Detainee from the Detention Facility; - (ii) could prejudice or otherwise undermine the outcome of the proceedings against any Detainee or any other proceedings; - (ii) could constitute a danger to the health and safety of any person;

-- (B) The Registrar may make arrangements for any communication to or by any or all Detainees to be intercepted if the Registrar considers that it is necessary on the grounds set out in Paragraph A of this Rule and it is proportionate to what is sought to be achieved. - (C) The order of the Registrar shall have effect for six months or if the Registrar believes that such arrangements are no longer necessary or proportionate to what is sought to be achieved whichever is the earlier.
-The order for interception may be extended for a further six months if the Registrar considers that the arrangements are still necessary on the grounds set out in Paragraph A of this Rule and proportionate to what is sought to be achieved. - (D) The Registrar shall not retain any intercepted material for a period longer than three months beginning with the day on which the material was intercepted or obtained unless the Registrar is satisfied that continued retention is necessary on the grounds specified in Paragraph A of this Rule and is proportionate to what is sought to be achieved by continued retention.
+- (iii) could be used by any Detainee to breach an order made by a Judge or a Chamber, or otherwise interfere with the administration of justice or frustrate the mandate of the Residual Special Court; or - (iv) could disturb the maintenance of the security and good order in the Detention Facility. - (B) The Registrar may make arrangements for any communication to or by any or all Detainees to be intercepted if the Registrar considers that it is necessary on the grounds set out in Paragraph A of this rule and it is proportionate to what is sought to be achieved. - (C) The order of the Registrar shall have effect for six months or if the Registrar believes that such arrangements are no longer necessary or proportionate to what is sought to be achieved whichever is the earlier.
+The order for interception may be extended for a further six months if the Registrar considers that the arrangements are still necessary on the grounds set out in Paragraph A of this rule and proportionate to what is sought to be achieved. - (D) The Registrar shall not retain any intercepted material for a period longer than three months beginning with the day on which the material was intercepted or obtained unless the Registrar is satisfied that continued retention is necessary on the grounds specified in Paragraph A of this rule and is proportionate to what is sought to be achieved by continued retention.
 Where such material is retained for longer than three months the Registrar shall review its continued retention every three months. - (E) In case of emergency, a Judge, a Chamber or the Prosecutor may make a request under paragraph (A) to the Chief of Detention to prohibit, regulate or set conditions for communications, including monitoring telephone calls, and to prohibit, regulate or set conditions for visits between a Detainee and any other person.
 In such a case, the Judge, the Chamber or the Prosecutor shall immediately inform the Registrar of the request, together with the reasons therefor.
 The Registrar shall review the decision of the Chief of Detention, as soon as practicable thereafter. - (F) The Detainee shall be informed in writing of any decision under paragraphs (A), (B), (C), (D) or (E), together with the reasons therefor within twenty-four hours of such decision. - (G) A Detainee may, at any time, request the President to reverse a decision made by the Registrar under this rule.